A Day in the Life of a Park Ranger

 WT: You spend a lot of time supporting Children’s Theatre-in-the-Woods and keeping it well-maintained and accessible for guests.
 In your opinion, what makes Children’s Theatre-in-the-Woods so unique?
 Why do families return year after year?

 WR: Children’s Theatre-in-the-Woods provides an experience to see the performing arts in a natural setting and is a tradition for many families in the area.
-I once had a family that was made up of four generations at a show and they spoke of bringing their children over the decades and [how excited they] were to expose the newest generation to the wonderful venue and experience.
+I once had a family that was made up of four generations at a show and they spoke of bringing their children over the decades and [how excited they] were to introduce the newest generation to the wonderful venue and experience.

 WT: What do you hope families take away from their experiences at the Park?